cphaneuf/inter_rater_reliability/README.md

 4. Storing the user's responses, as they relate to the participant information
 5. Outputting a file (data.csv) which contains the participant information matched to the user's responses, formatted according to datafile_template.csv

+## HOUSEKEEPING
+All files labeled with 'template' are included in this repository as examples of inputs/outputs to the program, with the goal of promoting greater README comprehension.

 ## COMMANDLINECLASSIFIER IMPLEMENTATION OVERVIEW
 The program begins by prompting the user to enter the name of a (.txt) file.
 This file should be stored in the same directory as CLC.cpp.
 Afterward, the user will simply follow along with the prompts as provided on the screen.